 Ever more stringent requirements on environmental impact drive the trend towards more detailed modeling of physics and control systems.
 The Industrial Process Simulation library is used for modeling paper&pulp + steam networks.
 Application to industrial plants yield benefits, such as, correct design of modified and new plants, controller tuning and optimization, and reduced commissioning time.

 The ClaRa Plus library facilitates simulation of e.g. advanced combined cycle power plants.

 The Heat, Ventilation and Air Conditioning (HVAC) library allows you to minimize building HVAC operating costs by selecting the correct system control strategy and avoid costly HVAC system design errors early in the building design process.
 The Human Comfort library provides an integrated approach to simulate the thermal comfort within an occupied building or vehicle.

 All kinds of industrial equipment can be modeled using the mechanical libraries of the Modelica Standard Library, including 3D multi-body systems.
 Other options are flexible beams and modal bodies originating from a Finite Element model.
-Actuators and control systems are modeled with the Hydraulics, Pneumatics and Smart Electric Drives libraries.
-The thermal properties of industrial machinery are easily modeled with the Liquid Cooling library.
+Actuators and control systems are modeled with the Fluid Power, Pneumatic Systems, Brushless DC Drives and Electrified Powertrains libraries.
+The thermal properties of industrial machinery are easily modeled with the Thermal Systems and Cooling libraries.